saptarshihalder/fitness-app/README.md

 # FITNESS APP
 Too Many bugs >:(
-Discontinued in 2019 After a long Tiresome attempt at creating a working app to reduce my belly.
+Discontinued in 2019 After a long tiresome attempt at creating a working app to reduce my belly.
 Google Fit is my alternative now  :(